franko/gsl-shell/doc/source/nlinfit.rst

 Overview
 --------

 GSL Shell provides support for nonlinear least squares fitting for user-defined data and functions.
-The data to fit can be either *real* or *complex* while the fitting parameters should be *real* numbers.

 The problem of multidimensional nonlinear least-squares fitting requires the minimization of the squared residuals of n functions, f\ :sub:`i`, in p